zogzog/cubicweb/doc/book/en/admin/create-instance.rst

   cubicweb-ctl create -c all-in-one mycube myinstance

 .. note::
-  Please note that we created a new cube for a demo purpose but you could have use an existing cube available in our standard library such as blog or person for example.
+  Please note that we created a new cube for a demo purposes but you could have used an existing cube available in our standard library such as blog or person for example.

-A serie of questions will be prompted to you, the default answer is usually sufficient.
+A series of questions will be prompted to you, the default answer is usually sufficient.
 You can anyway modify the configuration later on by editing configuration files.
-When a user/psswd is requested to access the database please use the login you create at the time you configured the database (:ref:`PostgresqlConfiguration`).
+When a login/password are requested to access the database please use the credentials you created at the time you configured the database (:ref:`PostgresqlConfiguration`).

 It is important to distinguish here the user used to access the database and the user used to login to the cubicweb instance.
-When an instance starts, it uses the login/psswd for the database to get the schema and handle low level transaction.
+When an instance starts, it uses the login/password for the database to get the schema and handle low level transaction.
 But, when :command:`cubicweb-ctl create` asks for a manager login/psswd of *CubicWeb*, it refers to the user you will use during the development to administrate your web instance.
-It will be possible, later on, to use this user to create others users for your final web instance.
+It will be possible, later on, to use this user to create other users for your final web instance.

 Instance administration